ORNL/iris/docs/README.md

 ## Installation

-The `master` branch of this repo is aimed to be buildable with the latest IRIS `master` revision.
+The `main` branch of this repo is aimed to be buildable with the latest IRIS `main` revision.

 ```
 git clone https://github.com/ornl/iris.git